 What is Green Cement?

-Green cement, specifically, refers to a type of cement manufactured and created to cause less harm to the natural environment.
-Conventional cement, widely used in the construction of buildings, roads, and bridges, contributes roughly about 8% towards global CO₂ emissions.
-This is because its manufacturing process requires a lot of energy and results in an equal amount of CO₂ being emitted.
+Green cement refers to a type of cement manufactured using low-carbon techniques to minimise environmental harm.
 Green cement is manufactured using materials that reduce the production of carbon emissions.
 Some of these materials consist of waste products extracted from factories in their production processes, including fly ash and slag.
 This not only helps reduce pollution but also offers economic feasibility.

 Types of Green Cement